💯Edit students' grades

 Change the score of the student for that item.
 Finally, click the ✅ button to successfully edit the student’s score.

 c.
-Answer Box (With Rubrics)
+Answer Box (with rubrics)

 On the right side of the scanned answer are the rubrics for the item.
 Click on the “pencil” icon beside the rubric you want to change the score of.